 Does CarMax Buy Salvage Cars?

-A vehicle with a salvage title hasn’t necessarily been involved in an accident.
-It may have been in a flood or suffered extensive hail damage.
-Stolen cars that have been recovered after an insurer has already paid the claim are also declared salvage.
+Once a car has experienced damage that amounts to 75% to 90% of its value (depending on your state) it is issued a salvage title.
+A vehicle with a salvage title hasn’t necessarily been involved in an accident; it may have been in a flood or suffered extensive hail damage.
+Stolen cars that are recovered after an insurer has already paid the claim are also declared salvage.

 If your car was in an accident and issued a salvage title, you can also choose to repair it and apply for a new (rebuilt) title once the repairs are complete and the car passes all necessary inspections.

 As mentioned above, CarMax appraisers conduct in-depth car inspections and research to determine how much they will offer you for your car.
 According to the company’s website, in order to sell or trade-in a car, you will need the following: